Active in Peace Dale, R.I.

-Collection Summary: An interview of Fritz Eichenberg conducted 1979 May 14-1979 Dec.
-7, by Robert F. Brown, at the artist's home, in Peace Dale, R.I., for the Archives of American Art.
+Collection Summary: An interview of Fritz Eichenberg conducted 1979 May 14-1979 December 7, by Robert F. Brown, at the artist's home, in Peace Dale, Rhode Island, for the Archives of American Art.

 Eichenberg discusses his career; his artistic philosophy; various books he has illustrated including, "Jane Eyre," "Wuthering Heights," "The King and I," and "Crime and Punishment"; working with Dorothy Day for the "Catholic Worker"; drawing political cartoons for "The Nation"; working for the WPA; and becoming a Quaker.

-Biographical/Historical Note: Fritz Eichenberg (1901-1990) was an illustrator, cartoonist, and printmaker from Peace Dale, R.I.
+Biographical/Historical Note: Fritz Eichenberg (1901-1990) was an illustrator, cartoonist, and printmaker from Peace Dale, Rhode Island.